riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 **Building with the python script**

-1. Open command window, go to the workspace directory, e.g. c:\Kabylake.
+1. Open command window, go to the workspace directory, e.g. c:\Kabylake or ~/Kabylake in the case of a linux OS
+2. If using a linux OS
+   * Type "cd edk2"
+   * Type "source edksetup.sh"
+   * Type "cd ../" to go back to the workspace directory
-2. Type "cd edk2-platforms\Platform\Intel
+3. Type "cd edk2-platforms/Platform/Intel
-3. Type "python build_bios.py -p REPLACE_WITH_BOARD_NAME"
+4. Type "python build_bios.py -p REPLACE_WITH_BOARD_NAME"

 * build_bios.py arguments: